 Sofya Aptekar is an Associate Professor of Urban Studies at the City University of New York School of Labor and Urban Studies.
-She is the author of The Road to Citizenship: What Naturalization Means for Immigrants and the United States.
+She is the author of Green Card Soldier: Between Model Immigrant and Security Threat (MIT Press) and The Road to Citizenship: What Naturalization Means for Immigrants and the United States (Rutgers University Press).
 Sofya researches and writes about the immigration system, urban diversity, and workforce inequities.
-She is a proud union member and organizer.
+She is a proud union member and worker organizer.

 Follow Sofya on twitter @sofyaaptekar.